 Comfort and dignity:

-• Specific food items the facility doesn't provide (favorite snacks, ethnic foods, specialty items)
+• Specific food items the facility does not provide (favorite snacks, ethnic or specialty foods)

-• Comforter, decorative pillow, throw blanket for personal use
+• A decorative pillow, throw blanket, or comforter for personal use

-• Modest dental items (denture cream, tooth-whitening products)
+• Modest dental items (denture cream, whitening products)

-The PNA cannot be used to cover items that the facility is required to provide, OR items that Medicaid is required to cover.
-Residents who use PNA for these items are essentially throwing money away, they would receive these items free if they did not pay out of PNA.
+The PNA cannot be used to cover items the facility is required to provide or items Medicaid is required to cover.
+Residents who pay for these out of PNA are spending money on things they would receive for free.

 • Food and meals (standard nutrition)